willow-ahrens/Finch.jl/docs/src/performance.md

 end
 ```

-### TL;DR
-As a quick heuristic, if your array indices are all in alphabetical order, then
+TL;DR: As a quick heuristic, if your array indices are all in alphabetical order, then
 the loop indices should be reverse alphabetical.

 ## Appropriate Fill Values